dcbuild3r/blockchain-development-guide/README.md

 [Hardhat](https://hardhat.org/) is the Ethereum development library that’s the most widely used across the ecosystem and is the standard in most production codebases like Aave, Uniswap, and many others.
 Usually, all the deploy scripts, migration files, automation scripts, etc are written using Hardhat and their tooling suite.
 It is a javascript library (that has Typescript support).
 Recently the Hardhat team announced that they are moving their infrastructure to Rust as most of the tooling ecosystem is moving to use it do its performance and security.

+**Truffle Suite**

+[Truffle Suite](https://trufflesuite.com/) is a suite of tools developed by Consensys to locally test smart contracts by deploying them on a local instance of the Ethereum blockchain, mocking user addresses using the Ganache library, writing tests using Truffle, and creating on-chain data pipelines for user interfaces using Drizzle.
+It was one of the first complete Ethereum developer tooling ecosystems that were released, but they’ve fallen out of favor in recent years as libraries like Hardhat overtook it.

 **Dapptools**